mattermost/mattermost-test-management/data/test-cases/plugins/zoom/general/Simultaneous_Slash_Start_Meeting_Command.md

 2. In a channel, run the slash command `/zoom start`.
 3. Join the meeting.
 4. Without ending the meeting, run `/zoom start` again in the same channel.
-5. Click on the `join existing meeting`
+5. Click on the `join existing meeting`.

 **Expected**

-The user should get added to the existing zoom meeting
+The user should get added to the existing zoom meeting.

 **Step 5**